 Gain Experience, Earn $$$

-We offer employment opportunities on and off campus through federal work study and student aid programs.
+We offer employment opportunities on- and off- campus through Federal Work Study (FWS) and student aid programs.
+New York Institute of Technology's programs run from July 1 through June 30.
 In addition to the opportunities listed below, we also have a robust internship program.

 Federal Work Study Program

 Positions are fully funded by the U.S. government and are awarded to eligible students as part of their financial aid package.
 Funds are earned by working on- or off-campus for an hourly wage.

 To receive funds, you must file a FAFSA (Free Application for Federal Student Aid) and indicate you would like to be considered for this program.
 After the FAFSA has been filed, New York Institute of Technology's Office of Financial Aid will determine your eligibility and level of funding.

 Federal Work Study Community Service: Students who have FWS can use these funds to work off-campus at non-profit employers that have an agreement with New York Tech.
 These positions offer excellent resume-building experiences and opportunities to network.
 Positions are open to students of all majors.
 If you participate in service or volunteer with a non-profit organization and would like to earn your FWS funds there, please contact email@example.com so we can set up an agreement.

 Veteran Affairs Federal Work-Study (VA- FWS): The Veterans Affairs (VA) Work-Study Program is a VA education benefit that serves as an additional allowance paid to students for performing VA-related activities.
 Students must be attending at a 3/4 time rate of pursuit to participate.